pingidentity/pingone-mobile-sdk-ios/iOS/README.md

 #### iOS Push Notification:

-When configuring your PingOne SDK application in the PingOne admin web console (**Connections > Applications > {application} > Edit > Authenticator**), you should upload your .p8 token and fill in the Key ID, Team ID and Bundle ID.
+When configuring your PingOne SDK application in the PingOne admin web console (**Connections > Applications > {NATIVE application} > Edit > Authenticator**), you should upload your .p8 token and fill in the Key ID, Team ID and Bundle ID.
 See [Edit an application](https://documentation.pingidentity.com/pingone/p14cAdminGuide/index.shtml#p1_t_editApplication.html) in the administration guide.